fbeauKmi/V2.3934/mods/no_z_chain/README.md

 This mod was designed to remove Z-chain by a Z umbilical. [another umbilical toolhead](../another_toolhead_umbilical/) is required for this mod.
 TH umbilical is used as guide for Z

+This is still a draft, use it with care and feel free to contact me for any error or omission.

 ![No Z chain](./images/VORON2.4_Assembly_NOCHAIN_b.png)

 ## Is there any benefits with this mod ?